isinyaaa/aoc/23/README.md

-Calculating the set power of struct fields was the real challenge here, because I wanted something that'd capture our assertions about the field types, while maintaining the flexibility of having arbitrarily many colored balls in our game.
+Calculating the set power of struct fields was the real challenge here, because I wanted something that'd capture our assertions about the field types, while maintaining the flexibility of having arbitrarily many colored cubes in our game.

 Using comptime to set the max proved very inefficient, so that leads me to wonder if calculating set power directly wouldn't also help.